 a profit in order to fund additional items we needed in our collection.
 That was probably the biggest mistake we ever made

 in the evolution of our collection.
 We were supposed to be collectors, not sellers.
-When we had enough stock to start
+When we had enough

 selling, we learned very quickly that selling on eBay is not as easy or profitable as we had anticipated.
 The deck is stacked

 against small sellers because of the double penalty of the eBay listing fees and sales commissions, and then the PayPal commission.

 Add to that the cost of items like shipping boxes, envelopes and related items like bookkeeping and time spent photographing